-During 2010, AllianceBernstein executed three additional agreements with commercial banks, under which we guaranteed \$503 million of obligations in the ordinary course of business of SCBL.
+AllianceBernstein maintains guarantees with a commercial bank, under which we guarantee \$325 million of obligations in the ordinary course of business of SCBL.
+During January 2012, this guarantee was replaced with an unlimited guarantee.
+We also maintain two additional guarantees with other commercial banks, under which we guarantee \$295 million of obligations for SCBL.
 In the event SCBL is unable to meet its obligations, AllianceBernstein will pay the obligations when due.

-We also have two smaller guarantees totaling approximately \$3 million, under which we guaranteed certain obligations in the ordinary course of business of two foreign subsidiaries.
+We also have two smaller guarantees with a commercial bank totaling approximately \$3 million, under which we guarantee certain obligations in the ordinary course of business of two foreign subsidiaries.